StackMERNer/uddokta_pay_notes/possible_error_example.md

 Here are some Error messages you may encounter while running UddoktaPay :

-Certainly!
-Here's the table with the requested order:

 | Error Message                                                                                         | Extension      | Purpose                                                                                   |
 |-------------------------------------------------------------------------------------------------------|----------------|-------------------------------------------------------------------------------------------|